promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 {%section%}
 {%column width=70% %}
-In most cases, the applications using GigaSpaces are leveraging machines with very fast CPUs, where the amount of temporary objects created is relatively large for the JVM garbage collector to handle with its default settings.
+In most cases, the applications using XAP are leveraging machines with very fast CPUs, where the amount of temporary objects created is relatively large for the JVM garbage collector to handle with its default settings.
 This means careful tuning of the JVM is very important to ensure stable and flawless behavior of the application.

 Below represents the different XAP processes a virtual or a physical machine may run:
 {%endcolumn%}